 Two weeks of unrelenting rain led to flash flooding in northern Venezuela, roads and bridges were damaged or destroyed, and flooding and landslides isolated many communities.
 On 16 December 1999, the government of Venezuela declared a state of emergency.
 By 27 December, officials reported a possible death toll of up to 30,000 with 400,000 people homeless.
-Soldiers from the 7th Special Forces Group (Airborne) and the 160th Special Operations Aviation Regiment (Airborne) were among the U.S. troops who provided assistance to flood and mudslide survivors in Venezuela.
+Soldiers from the 7th SFG (A) and the 160th SOAR (A) were among the U.S. troops to provide assistance to flood and mudslide survivors in Venezuela.

-The Special Forces soldiers assisted in the evacuation efforts.
-The company's mission was to provide search and recovery and humanitarian assistance in support of the relief effort named Operation FUNDAMENTAL RESPONSE.
-The team arrived in the area on 17 December 1999 and aided in the rescue and evacuation of approximately 3,000 people.
+Special Forces soldiers assisted in the evacuation efforts.
+The company's mission was to provide search and recovery, and humanitarian assistance in support of the relief effort named Operation FUNDAMENTAL RESPONSE.
+The team arrived in the area on 17 December 1999 and aided in the rescue and evacuation of about 3,000 people.

-Joint Task Force FUNDAMENTAL RESPONSE was established on 27 December 1999 in response to a request from the American Embassy in Caracas for search and rescue support and humanitarian assistance.
+Joint Task Force FUNDAMENTAL RESPONSE (JTF-FR) was established on 27 December 1999 in response to a request from the American Embassy in Caracas for search and rescue support and humanitarian assistance.
 The operation was conducted in two phases, emergency and rehabilitation.
-During the emergency phase, JTF-FR evacuated 5,558 Venezuelans; delivered and distributed over 381 tons of food, medical supplies, water and other supplies; and participated in disaster relief, engineering, medical (to include hazardous materials), and water assessments.
+During the emer-JTF-FR gency phase. evacuated 5,558Venezuelans; delivered and distributed over 381 tons of food, medical supplies, water and other supplies; and participated in disaster relief, engineering, medical (to include hazardous materials), and water assessments.
 During the rehabilitation phase, the JTF mission was to produce and distribute potable water.
 Reverse osmosis water purification units produced 2,891,686 gallons of potable water and distributed 2,542,568 gallons of water.
 Rotary wing aircraft (MH-60 and MH47) flew 344 sorties.